Milwaukee Urban Gardens

 - providing outdoor education, recreation, and meeting space for all age groups, and

 - improving residentsʼ overall quality of life.

-MUG gardens also provide myriad youth development opportunities for Groundwork Milwaukee.
-Each growing season, Groundwork Milwaukee’s Green Team helps to build rainwater harvesting structures in MUG gardens and help with garden management.
-Through Groundwork Milwaukee’s Young Farmers program, interested Community Supported Agriculture (CSA) member farmers in the community mentor local high school students and immerse them in the agricultural, community, and fiscal responsibilities it takes to run a successful urban farm.
+MKE Grows gardens also provide myriad youth development opportunities for Groundwork Milwaukee.
+Each growing season, Groundwork Milwaukee’s school-aged Green Team helps to build rainwater harvesting structures and help with garden management.
+Young adults enrolled in the Ground Corps green employment training program provide maintenance and repairs to existing sites and construct new garden amenities.
+Through Groundwork Milwaukee’s Young Farmers program, interested Community Supported Agriculture (CSA) member farmers mentor local high school students and immerse them in the agricultural, community, and fiscal responsibilities it takes to run a successful urban farm.
 Over the course of four years, the teens learn how to grow and maintain a garden, gain entrepreneurial and customer communication skills, and build confidence.
 They also learn to invest in their own health as they receive weekly CSA shares of produce they’ve helped grow.
-Groundwork Milwaukee’s Junior Young Farmers Program offers elementary and middle-school aged youth an opportunity to learn gardening skills by planting, maintaining and harvesting over a dozen community garden vegetable beds in Milwaukee’s Metcalfe Park neighborhood.
+Groundwork Milwaukee’s Junior Young Farmers Program offers elementary and middle-school-aged youth an opportunity to learn gardening skills by planting, maintaining, and harvesting over a dozen community garden vegetable beds in Milwaukee’s Metcalfe Park neighborhood.

 To draw attention to the tireless work of residents to improve their neighborhoods by creating, maintaining, and growing community gardens, Groundwork Milwaukee launched a Strong Roots awards program in 2015.
 The program honors the accomplishments of MUG gardens and their leaders in several categories — including best approach to stormwater management, best community involvement, most creative use of space, and best harvest — and recognizes them as models for encouraging other community gardens to reach their full potential.